 (Note that whoever named the locks between Lake Michigan and Lake Superior didn’t fool around with tricky ways to spell Soo.)

 Part way on the journey the marina loaner—with its 170,000 miles—started to buck around.
 Serious transmissions problems, which caused us some worry since we might have wandered a bit farther than the marina anticipated, although in fairness we honestly stated our intent to “explore the area.”
 Fortunately we made it back safely.
 The boys enjoyed their supper.

 We also enjoyed our supper.
 Crossroads—one of our sister Selenes—pulled into the marina this afternoon and joined us and Second Wave at the local Mexican joint.
-It was great to catch up with Barry and Robin.
+Chuy’s the restaurant wasn’t, but it was great to catch up with Barry and Robin.